Could you be sleepwalking into an IHT bill?

 There is an additional IHT allowance called the ‘residence nil-rate band’.
 To qualify, you must pass on your main residence (or the sale proceeds of it) directly to your children or grandchildren when you die.
 The residence nil-rate band is currently only £175,000 and is tapered if your estate exceeds £2m.

-How to mitigate IHT
+How to manage IHT

-There are several ways to mitigate IHT – but only if you plan ahead.
+There are several ways to manage IHT – but only if you plan ahead.
 What’s right for you will depend on your individual circumstances and it’s important to seek financial advice.
 Some of your options could include:

 1. Gift money while you’re still alive